vaginessa/porn-terminal/README.md

 Run `php bin/porn-terminal -p ?tags={tag}` to search for {tag} in videos.

-Run `php bin/porn-terminal -e /actors/find.json -p ?order=rating` for the top actors.
+Run `php bin/porn-terminal -e actors -q ?order=rating` for the top actors.

-Run `php bin/porn-terminal -e /dvds/find.json -p ?order=rating` for the top dvds.
+Run `php bin/porn-terminal -e dvds -q ?order=rating` for the top dvds.

+Run `php bin/porn-terminal -p pornhub.com` to search for videos on at pornhub.com.

 Options